 Read on for what you’ll learn and experience during your Discovery Tour to Plantation Bay.

 Glad you asked!
 It’s a private, gated, 3,600-acre community that boasts 45 holes of golf, two clubhouses, membership dining and entertainment, ten tennis courts, two giant swimming pools and miles of hiking, biking and fitness trails.

 It’s been around for more than two decades and continues to mature beautifully, with more than half of its acreage undeveloped.
-One item in its future is an additional nine holes of golf and a third clubhouse to go with that new back nine.
 New neighborhoods and communities also debut annually.
-And our Build-On-Your-Lot program produces unique additions to Plantation Bay’s residential landscape.

 That’s just for starters.
 Only 10 miles away lies the quaint beach town of Ormond Beach, along with recreational areas, two state parks and an amazing scenic drive.